Our first and foremost priority

-The Boston College CISI policy is in effect for all students studying abroad on BC semester and summer programs, as well as on most approved external programs.
-Please note that only students attending external programs who have their own CISI policy comparable to BC will be able to waive the BC coverage.
-Check back for a list of programs which are currently eligible for a waiver.
+The Boston College CISI policy is in effect for all students studying abroad on BC semester and summer programs, including most approved external programs.
+Please note that only students attending external programs who have their own CISI policy comparable to BC will be able to request a waiver of the BC coverage.
+API and IES students must keep BC’s CISI policy due to differences in coverage.
 Consult with your OIP advisor for details.

 We recommend that students look into purchasing travel cancelation insurance.
 Boston College students have the option to purchase CFAR/IFAR through a CISI-vetted partner, Travel Insured International, subject to terms and conditions.

 By logging into myCISI, you will be able to request and review a quote for Trip Cancellation for Any Reason and Trip Interruption for Any Reason.
 Please keep in mind this plan is completely separate from the CISI Boston College Travel Abroad Insurance Coverage.
 This plan can be purchased with a major credit card.